datacommonsorg/import/README.md

     Another option is to copy/paste the JSON content in [jsongrid](https://jsongrid.com).

 - To see the list of flags that can be used and what the default values are: `dc-import --help`.

 ## Development

+NOTE: The instructions below are relevant for developing the tool.
+To use the tool, you just need the Java (11+) installed (see instructions above).

 ### Prerequisites